 Be sure to leave adequate time as the escort services are based on availability.

 Please call or email the Student Health Center if you have any questions 610-660-1175; firstname.lastname@example.org

-The health center is open Monday-Friday, 8:30-4:00 but does not providing medical care during the summer.
-If you require medical attention during the summer, please refer to the local resources page for the nearest Urgent Care.
+The health center is open Monday-Friday, 8:30-4:00 but does not provide medical care during the summer.
+If you require medical attention during the summer, please refer to the local resources page for information regarding local urgent cares, hospital and pharmacies.
 Please call the health center at 610-660-1175 with any questions or concerns.